Software vendors and analysts put the cost of downtime in the many thousands of dollars per minute on average.

 Your company, however, is most likely not identical to the “typical” company on which the numbers are based.
 In fact, the cost of an outage can vary widely depending on a variety of factors specific to your organization.

-In this article, we explain how you can calculate the cost of an outage for your particular organization.
+In this article, we explain how you can calculate the cost of an outage for your particular organization and impact of downtime.
 My goal is not to convince you that outages don’t actually cost that much – they certainly can, as you’ll see – but instead to help IT teams and managers determine the actual cost of an outage instead of relying on general calculations that are based on arbitrary circumstances.

 Engineering, DevOps and SRE teams that feel they are underfunded are challenged to justify the value of critical technology services.
 They must be able to demonstrate to their business teams a return on investment.
-Being able to calculate he per-minute cost for outages in an organization creates a compelling case in raw numbers for why certain systems need to be maintained, and how financial investment is required.
+The ability to calculate the per-minute cost for outages in an organization presents a compelling case, in raw numbers, for the importance of maintaining certain systems and the need for financial investment.

 It is not enough to know a single number for the entire company unless, of course, you are a small shop with only one application.
 Ideally, every service, whether or not it’s customer facing, should have at least a rough estimate on what it costs the organization per minute when it isn’t operational.